pelavarre/byobash/README.md

 Copy the Py files you want into your Shell Path

-Like you can patch in our whole Dir into your Path, like so
+Like you can patch our whole Dir into your Path, like so

     cd ~/Public/
     git clone https://github.com/pelavarre/byobash.git